GSA-TTS/identity-handbook/_articles/reporting-process.md

 - What is the data you are requesting?
 What question are you trying to answer?
 - When do you need this information by?

-Once that happens, someone from the data team will acknowledge and file your question as a JIRA ticket, which will be assigned to a sprint.
+Once that happens, someone from one of the data teams below will acknowledge and file your question as a JIRA ticket, which will be assigned to a sprint.
 Once the data has been collected, a summary will be posted to that Slack thread.

+### Teams

+- **Team Ursula**: handles questions or reports from partner requests
+- **Team Agnes**: handles all other requests (including billing, fraud, etc).

 ## Examples